Whistleblower Laws & Protections Explained

 One of the main reasons you blew the whistle against your employer was probably to highlight their wrongdoing and to hold them accountable.
 If your employer was engaged in unlawful activity, you may be able to while a whistleblower qui tam lawsuit.
 The experienced California whistleblower lawyers at Kingsley & Kingsley strongly believe in supporting and fighting for those who have the courage to speak out when they see injustice or wrongdoing.

 Our Los Angeles, California, employment lawyers have a long and successful track record of helping employees protect their legal rights and hold their employers accountable for their wrongful actions.
 Filing a whistleblower claim can be a complex process that requires a lot of preparation and gathering of evidence.
 Our lawyers, who have the necessary knowledge and experience with such claims, can help you build a comprehensive case so you are successful with your action.
-Call Kingsley and Kingsley Employment Lawyers to find out how we can help.
+Call Kingsley & Kingsley Lawyers to find out how we can help with your employment case.